oicr-gsi/robust-paper/README.md

 ## 5. Eliminate hard-coded paths.

-* Allow the user to set the name and location for the output files or results as command-line parameters
-  * Common offenders: reference datasets, output directories.
-* Corollary: do not require navigating to a particular directory to work, or operate on files only in the current working directory without allowing an override.
+It's easy to write software that reads input from a file called `mydata.csv`, but also very limiting.
+If a colleague asks you to process her data, you must either overwrite your data file (which is risky) or edit your code to read `otherdata.csv` (which is also risky, because there's every likelihood you'll forget to change the filename back, or will change three uses of the filename but not a fourth).

+Hard-coding filenames in a program also makes the software harder to run in other environments.
+If your package is installed on a cluster, for example, the user's data will almost certainly *not* be in the same directory as the software, and the folder `C:\users\yourname\` will probably not even exist.

+For these reasons, users should be able to set the names and locations of input and  output files as command-line parameters.
+This rule applies to reference data sets as well as the user's own data: if a user wants to try a new gene identification algorithm using a different set of genes as a training set, she should not have to edit the software to do so.

-  * "Where I have to be" is just another hard-coded path.
+A corollary to this rule is that a package should not require users to navigate to a particular directory to do their work.
+"Where I have to be" is just another hard-coded path.

+In order to save typing, it is often convenient to allow users to specify an input or output *directory*, and then require that there be files with particular names in that directory.
+This practice, which is sometimes called "convention over configuration", is used by many software frameworks, such as WordPress and Ruby on Rails, and often strikes a good balance between adaptability and consistency.

 ## 6. Do not rely on launching software from the command line or by "shelling out" from a script.